LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

 Understanding how to manipulate the DOM is essential for creating dynamic and interactive webpages.
 In the next lesson, we’ll learn about event handling and how to respond to user actions.
 Stay tuned!

-# Video 5: Event Handling
+# 04 - Event Handling

 Welcome back!
 Today, we’re going to learn about event handling in JavaScript.
 Event handling allows us to listen for and respond to user actions like clicks, drags, and more.
 This is a key part of making our webpage interactive.